FusionCache/docs/docs/index.md

 Fusion's engine is designed to prioritise read queries, maxing all cores if required.
 The engine is fully asychronous, including the network and query execution to maximise CPU resources.

-Fusion is still alpa software with limitations:
+Fusion is still alpha software with limitations:

 | Limitation            | Description               |